skip to main

 This map shows the historic architectural resources that are listed or eligible for listing on the National Register of Historic Places (NRHP) and are found within the preferred alternative study corridor.

-Subsequently, the USACE and NCDOT discussed adverse effects to architectural and archaeological resources with the NCHPO and NCOSA based on the preliminary, proposed roadway designs.
+The USACE and NCDOT discussed adverse effects to architectural and archaeological resources with the NCHPO and NCOSA based on the preliminary, proposed roadway designs.
 Adverse effects were identified for an archaeological site (unmapped, not on the Wyse Fork Battlefield); the Wyse Fork Battlefield; and the Cobb-King Humphrey House.
-Subsequently, on June 15, 2022, the USACE invited national, state, and local historical agencies and organizations and key property owners to participate in a meeting with consulting parties pursuant to Section 106 of the National Historic Preservation Act to look at ways to minimize the project’s adverse effects on historic resources.
+On June 15, 2022, the USACE invited national, state, and local historical agencies and organizations and key property owners to participate in a meeting with consulting parties pursuant to Section 106 of the National Historic Preservation Act to look at ways to minimize the project’s adverse effects on historic resources.
+Based on input from the consulting parties, additional efforts and evaluations were undertaken to further reduce adverse effects to historic resources.
+Subsequently, on Nov 9, 2023, the USACE hosted a second consulting parties meeting to present the additional efforts and receive further input from the consulting parties.

 • What is NCDOT doing to minimize adverse effects to the Wyse Fork Battlefield and other historic resources?

-In 2017, the Wyse Fork Battlefield was listed in the National Register of Historic Places (NRHP), which established the battlefield boundaries following National Park Service guidance.
+In 2017, the Wyse Fork Battlefield was listed in the National Register of Historic Places, which established the battlefield boundaries following National Park Service guidance.
 In 2022, the bypass project was determined to have an adverse effect to the battlefield.
 Specific adverse effects identified include the proposed new eastside connector interchange and ramps between existing U.S. 70 and the new bypass; a proposed interchange and ramps at Caswell Station and Wyse Fork roads in Jones County; and proposed service roads.
-NCDOT is currently evaluating three design options for how to improve the current junction between U.S. 70 and Wyse Fork/Caswell Station roads; the design alternatives vary in impacts to the battlefield.
+NCDOT evaluated multiple design alternatives for the current junction between U.S. 70 and Wyse Fork/Caswell Station roads; the design alternatives vary in impacts to the battlefield.

 In 2017, the Cobb-King Humphrey House property was determined eligible for listing on the NRHP.
 In 2022, the bypass project was determined to have an adverse effect to the property.
 Specific effects include a narrow strip of land in front of the house and change in access.
 The Cobb-King Humphrey house and outbuildings will not be directly impacted by the project and will remain in their original locations.